elmasse/Ext.i18n.Bundle-touch/README.md

 # Ext.i18n.Bundle

 ## THIS VERSION IS NOT CURRENTLY ON DEVELOPMENT
-## Check the css-content branch for the latest version.
-This master verion will be removed soon since it has too many issues with the MVC approach.
+### Check the css-content branch for the latest version.
+This master version will be removed soon since it has too many issues with the MVC approach.

 ##v0.3.2